samanta-snigdha/sustainability/README.md

 # SUSTAINABILITY

-## 🌿 Real-World Crop Disease Detection using CNN
+## 🌿 Real-World Plant Disease Detection using CNN

 **🧩 Overview**

-In sustainable agriculture, early and accurate detection of crop diseases is essential to reduce chemical usage, prevent yield loss, and ensure long-term food security.
+In sustainable agriculture, early and accurate detection of plant diseases is essential to reduce chemical usage, prevent yield loss, and ensure long-term food security.
 However, most existing CNN-based models for crop disease detection are trained on controlled, laboratory datasets and fail to perform reliably in real-world farm conditions.
 Variations in lighting, background clutter, and image quality lead to poor generalization and reduced accuracy.